artsmia/artstories.md/art/masterpiece-cup-and-cover.md

 ## In Touch with Nature

 Pan, the Greek half-goat/half-human god of wild places, perches on the stem of the cup eating grapes in a bower of bulrushes, acanthus leaves, and grape vines.
-Such florid images from nature were popular during the brief period of Rococo style.
+Such florid images from nature were popular during the period of Rococo style.

 ## The Customer is Always Right

 Baer’s cup was a terrific advertisement, illustrating just about every type of scene a potential patron could have wanted, from ancient mythology to recent battles.
-At the time, Europe was embroiled in a war to settle whether Maria Theresa, the daughter of Holy Roman Emperor Charles VI, would become the first and only female ruler of the Habsburg Empire.
+At the time, Europe was embroiled in a war to settle whether Maria Theresa, the daughter of Holy Roman Emperor Charles VI, would stay the first and only female ruler of the Habsburg Empire.

 ## Good Enough for Paris

 The inscription at the base of the cup was added later, when the cup was displayed in Paris.
-But it was wrong: “Johann Friedrich Baer invented and made it, in Strasbourg, in the year 1756,” it declared in French.
-The actual date was 1746.
+But there was a slip of the chisel when the inscription was added later, and the date is given as "1756" instead of "1746"; also Baer's name is written "Bäer" here with the umlaut.

 ## Show and Tell